-11.8 Subject to rule 11.9, if, before all cards are dealt, it is discovered that cards have been dealt to a wagering area without any wager, the round of play shall be declared a misdeal.
+12.8 Subject to rule 12.9, if, before all cards are dealt, it is discovered that cards have been dealt to a wagering area without any wager, the round of play shall be declared a misdeal.

-11.9 If it is discovered that a complete hand has been dealt to a wagering area without any wager, the cards dealt to that wagering area shall be counted and placed in the discard rack and the game shall then continue.
+12.9 If it is discovered that a complete hand has been dealt to a wagering area without any wager, the cards dealt to that wagering area shall be counted and placed in the discard rack and the game shall then continue.
+In the case of a Progressive Jackpot Wager having been placed by the player on that round of play, the Progressive Jackpot Wager shall be deemed void.

-11.10 If it is discovered that the deck in use at the table does not contain 52 cards, the round shall constitute a misdeal and be void.
+12.10 If it is discovered that the deck in use at the table does not contain 52 cards, the round shall constitute a misdeal and be void.

-11.11 Subject to these rules, in the event of a misdeal, all wagers affected by the misdeal shall be void.
-In the event of the entire round being void the hands shall be re-dealt after the players have had an opportunity to change their Ante Wager and Blind Wager.
+12.11 Subject to these rules, in the event of a misdeal, all wagers affected by the misdeal shall be void.
+In the event of the entire round being void the hands shall be re-dealt after the players have had an opportunity to change their Ante Wager, Blind Wager and Progressive Jackpot Wagers.

-11.12 If a player makes a wager and is dealt a complete hand but is not present at the table to make a decision on that hand, the player shall be deemed to have folded and wagers shall be forfeited.
+12.12 If a player makes a wager and is dealt a complete hand but is not present at the table to make a decision on that hand, the player shall be deemed to have folded and wagers shall be forfeited.